g-kabo/Tidy_Tuesday/README.md

  # Tidy Tuesday

  This repo is about exploring the datasets from the R for Data Science Community Project: Tidy Tuesday.
-This can be anything from data visulizations to using machine learning models.
+This is an online community project where every Tuesday a raw dataset is posted, and member of the community are asked to explore the data; this can be anything from data visulizations to using machine learning models.

  You can learn more about Tidy Tuesday here: https://github.com/rfordatascience/tidytuesday